iamkevk/simple_var/README.md

 - **Historical Method**: This approach looks at past returns history and orders them from worst losses to greatest gains.
 It assumes that past returns experience will inform future outcomes.
 - **Variance-Covariance Method (Parametric Method)**: This method assumes that gains and losses are normally distributed and frames potential losses in terms of standard deviation events from the mean.
 - **Monte Carlo Method**: This method uses random simulations to model potential portfolio returns.
-It's more flexible but computationally intensive.
+It's more flexible but computationally intensive.[^1]